HilscherAutomation/netPI-opcua-server/README.md

 To access the web application over a standard web browser the container's port `8080` needs to be mapped to any free netPI Host port.

-To access the OPA UA server over any OPC UA client the container's port `4840` needs to be mapped to netPI's Host port `4840`.
+To access the OPC UA server over any OPC UA client the container's port `4840` needs to be mapped to any free netPI's Host port.

 #### Getting started